 How to set up process manufacturing in MRPeasy

 - 1. Think carefully what units of measurement are used in stock.

-In this case perhaps “lbs”, “kgs”, “l”, “ea”, “pcs” etc. If the vendors sells in bulk, then MRPEasy can automatically convert the vendor-specific unit to your base unit.
+In this case perhaps “lbs”, “kgs”, “l”, “ea”, “pcs” etc. If the vendors sell in bulk, then MRPeasy can automatically convert the vendor-specific unit to your base unit.

 Read how to set up unit conversions.